andressiri/alkemy-full-stack/README.md

   ## Installation

-  To install this app for development mode testing you need to have installed in your computer updated versions of Node.js, NPM and Git in order to follow this steps:
+  To install this app for development mode testing you need to have installed in your computer updated versions of `Node.js`, `NPM` and `Git` in order to follow this steps:

   1. Create and go to a new directory.
-  2. Initialize a new repository with "git init" command.
+  2. Initialize a new repository with `git init` command.
-  3. Git pull this repository with "git pull https://github.com/andressiri/alkemy-full-stack" command.
+  3. Git pull this repository with `git pull https://github.com/andressiri/alkemy-full-stack` command.
-  4. Install root directory dependencies with "npm install" command.
+  4. Install root directory dependencies with `npm install` command.
-  5. Move to "frontend" directory and install client dependencies with the "npm install" command again.
+  5. Move to `/frontend` directory and install client dependencies with the `npm install` command again.
   6. Create the PostgreSQL required database:

       <details>